sdncoder/sdncoder.github.io/README.md

-## infrastructure as code

-### on building an automation framework for network engineering teams
+## on building and automation framework for network engineering teams